 Scholarship recipients are expected to perform in two designated music department ensembles every semester, and must enroll in private vocal instruction.

 An accompanist will be provided for the audition.
-(Students are strongly discouraged from bringing a pre-recorded tape of their accompaniment.)
-Once an audition date and time have been assigned, you will be contacted regarding a rehearsal time.
+Once an audition date and time have been assigned, you will be contacted regarding a rehearsal time with your accompanist.